danibarna/floodGAM/data/README.md

 problematic data if necessary.

 Since manual removal can be subjective, it is always good to get a second opinion on any stations and years removed manually.
+Feedback here is always welcome.

 The files containing the manually removed stations and years are: